 The Health Stuff

 Yes, I write and share a lot about health, wellness, nutrition, and food.
 But that is not the focus of my work.
 I share about those things because it is part of my story.
 The nutshell version of my health story is: I went through a pretty low point in 2010.
 I was suffering from severe depression, filed for bankruptcy, and was laid off from my job.
 In February 2011 I experienced an episode of optic neuritis, which ultimately lead to an MS diagnosis in June 2012.
 With the support of my husband, I decided against drug therapy treatment and have been managing my health through diet and supplementation since November 2012.
 Click here for the posts I’ve written about my health journey.

 I hope my story encourages and inspires you to share your story with someone.
 Even if just one person benefits from my story I feel that I have done my job.
 If that person is you, I would love to hear from you.
-You can also stay in touch by getting regular updates from me:
+You can also stay in touch by getting regular updates from me (and you’ll get my free download on busting the two biggest fears that keep women from writing):